neilchauhan2/Learn-JavaScript/JS_filter.md

-# Filter Funtion
+# Filter Function

 ## Description
 The **_filter()_** method is used to filter an array by applying a function to every array entry.
-If the applied function returns a true the element is added to the return array.
+If the applied function returns as true, the element is added to the return array.
 The return value of the method is the filtered array.

 ## Syntax
-Here is how the syntax looks like
+Here is how the syntax looks:

 ```
 let filteredArray = arrayToFilter.filter((value, index, array) =>{